-Our remote learning package is still live and will continue to be used where a child or group has to self isolate.
+Our remote learning package is still live and will continue to be used as and when necessary.
 If you need your login details again please contact the school office.
-We will also be putting homework activities on here as well.

 We use the school website for our remote learning provision through the virtual learning environment (VLE) built into it.
 Pupils can access this by clicking on the Pupil Login button in the top left hand corner.
 Click below to see how it works.